Jan-van-Waaij/Charon.jl/docs/src/reference.md

 ## unpackposterior

 This function is used to build the unconditional posterior from the MCMC samples conditioned on n, as described in the paper.
-It has one method with two arguments.
+It has two methods.

 Arguments:
 * `nsteps` is the number of MCMC samples, a positive integer.